 \subsection{Red-Teaming and Safeguarding LLM}

-Red-teaming and jailbreaking LLMs has been a curcial yet popular research topic for LLM safety.
+Red-teaming and jailbreaking LLMs has been a crucial yet popular research topic for LLM safety.
 Systematic jailbreaking benchmarks were developed, such as MaliciousInstruct and later standardized benchmarks (HarmBench; JailbreakBench) enabled reproducible attack/defense comparisons and leaderboards \cite{huang2023catastrophic,mazeika2024harmbench,chao2024jailbreakbench,anil2024manyshot}.
-More recently, automated red-teaming frameworks move from prompt lists to agentic, dialogue-level search with RL and strategy libraries, improving failure discovery in realistic, adaptive conversations \cite{zhang2024harm,belaire2025automatic,singhania2025mmart}.
-To defend these challenges, LLM safeguarding techniques have been adopted at training time, inference time and deployment time.
-Training-time methods include reinforcement learning with human or AI feedbacks for alignment \cite{ouyang2022instructgpt,saferlhf,lee2024rlaifvsrlhfscaling}.
+More recently, automated red-teaming frameworks have moved from prompt lists to agentic, dialogue-level search with RL and strategy libraries, improving failure discovery in realistic, adaptive conversations \cite{zhang2024harm,belaire2025automatic,singhania2025mmart}.
+To defend against these challenges, LLM safeguarding techniques have been adopted at training time, inference time and deployment time.
+Training-time methods include reinforcement learning with human or AI feedback for alignment \cite{ouyang2022instructgpt,saferlhf,lee2024rlaifvsrlhfscaling}.
 During inference, approaches such as self-reflection \cite{madaan2023selfrefine} and activation steering \cite{cao2024scansmitigatingexaggeratedsafety,lee2024programmingrefusalconditionalactivation} have been developed.
-Guard models, on the other hand, are a stream of policy-grounded text classifiers to enforce safety after model deployment, such as LlamaGuard series \cite{Inan2023LlamaGL}.
+Guard models, on the other hand, are a stream of policy-grounded text classifiers to enforce safety after model deployment, such as the LlamaGuard series \cite{Inan2023LlamaGL}.